Cross Border Ecommerce Changes To UK and VAT With Brexit | FlavorCloud

 - Re-visit refund and returns policies for any needed updates.

-Points for Non-EU Sellers to consider:
+What Points Should Non-EU Sellers to consider?

 Next Steps for sellers to consider terms and identify the VAT/duty impacts to costs/item price-points and the cost impacts to your company and customers (buyers).